-If you are ever involved in an auto accident, and the damages are serious enough, chances are good your car might be totaled as a result.
+If you are ever involved in an auto accident in Ohio, and the damages are serious enough, chances are good your car might be totaled as a result.

 But what does the word “totaled” actually mean?
 And what does that mean for your claim settlement?
 Let's start with working through the typical steps of an auto accident first. *Please note that not all accidents may have these steps occur in this exact order and some accidents may have them all occurring at once.
 But this gets us going in the right direction.
 You can also read our article "What Should You Do If You Have an Auto Accident?" for more detailed information.

 - Accident happens.